School Life

 This is a traditional Japanese culture with a long history.
 Experience its elegance and express your refined sensibilities.
 Feel not only the etiquette but also the spirit of harmony.

-Sogetsu-ryu Sculptural Artist / Director, First-Class Master Instructor, Sogetsu Instructors Federation
+Sogetsu-ryu Sculptural Artist / First-class Master Instructor and Board Member, Sogetsu Instructors Federation

-The appeal of calligraphy lies not only in writing beautiful characters, but also in providing a quiet moment to sit at your desk and focus amidst busy days.
+The appeal of calligraphy lies not only in writing beautiful characters, but also in offering a quiet moment to sit at a desk and find focus amidst the busyness of daily life.

 Expressing words that evoke the seasons of Japan with a brush, creating works in kanji and kana.

-Japanese kimonos are characterized by the beauty of their patterns.
-Through kimonos, one can learn the beauty of an elegant and refined spirit.
+Japanese kimonos are distinguished by the beauty of their patterns.
+Through the art of kimono dressing, one can discover the elegance and refinement of a truly graceful spirit.

 Ms. Keiko Nozawa